 In Mto wa Mbu we contacted Neemia, a local guide (find his contact details at the end of this post).
 He told us that a car to Lake Natron would cost us USD 200.
 For 120 km, that is.
 The reason for the high price is the bad shape of the road and the high maintenance cost of the vehicle.
 We argued and tried to bargain but there was nothing we could do.
 It wasn’t an unusually high price for a car in Tanzania, actually.
 However, the driver agreed to not only take us to the camp at Lake Natron, but to also bring us to Ol Doinyo Lengai volcano and back to the camp after the climb, all for the same price, so we wouldn’t have to hire a car in Engaresero.
 It was a good offer.

 On the way to Lake Natron, there are three gates where tourists have to pay a fee: Longido (US$ 10), Engaruka ($10), and Engaresero ($15).
 The gate fees foreigners pay should help protect the wildlife in the area.
 60% of the revenue should, in theory, go back to the local communities as an incentive not to hunt wild animals.
 That’s how our guide and several other people explained the gate-system to us.
-It sounds simple, in theory.
+It sounds simple, in theory, and fair.
 In reality, however, you can’t see a single cent of that money anywhere so it’s quite hard to understand what the fees are really for (or: where the money actually goes to).
 The road, unpaved, is in bad shape, there’s only electricity up to Engaruka, and there’s no medicine in Engaresero’s dispensary.

 Neemia told us that now there is a fourth gate, shortly after Mto wa Mbu.
 He couldn’t tell us for sure how much it cost, however, probably around $30 per person.
 To us, that seemed a bit too much and we were honestly considering not going to Lake Natron.
 The mere thought that we had to pay so much money just to pass through those gates seemed weird and didn’t feel right and now it got even more expensive.